And Broodings about a Christian Civilisation

-Now this is a VERY unusual statement coming from someone with a VERY practical bent as an airman and one who went through such a wartime experience and, in addition, was thoroughly exposed to Nazi ideology.
+Now this is a VERY unusual statement coming from someone with a VERY practical bent as an airman and one who went through such a wartime experience and, in addition, was a high ranking German officer thoroughly exposed to Nazi ideology.

 I agree with Baumbach that this nihilism was the source of both Nazism and Marxist thinking.
 But what exactly is this "nihilism" Baumbach is talking about?
 Generally nihilism is understood as the annihilation of morality and, as a by-product, the annihilation of the meaning of human life itself.
 An excerpt from T S. Eliot’s poem, The Waste Land, gives us a glimpse of this bleak world (1922):